Discovering the Best Cure for Snoring!

 About 41.5% of the population snores while in the US recent data puts the figure at 44% of men and 28% of women is what the British Snoring and Sleep Apnea Association estimates.

-Marianne Davey, director of BSSAA states that there will never be a quick-fix cure as there are so many reasons which somebody may snore.
+Marianne Davey, director of BSSAA states that there will never be a "one solution fits all" cure as there are so many reasons why somebody may snore.

-We have to tailor treatment to each individual as your snoring will not have the same cause as your next door neighbor.
+We have to tailor treatment to each individual as your snoring will not have the same cause as the next person.

 In order to attain success in managing the snoring issue, the patient will have to work with the treatment.